Baota District: Ming dynasty

 In May 1369, Ming dynasty forces led by Xu Da conquered Yan'an Fu.

 Yan'an Fu suffered another natural disaster in July 1373, when a drought caused a local famine.

 Remnants of the Mongol-led Yuan dynasty, led by Boyan Timur, attacked the region in 1376.
 However, they were repelled by Ming generals Tang He and Fu Youde, the latter of whom went on to capture Boyan Timur.
 This marked the final military conflict in Yan'an Fu for many decades.

 The region went on to suffer two major natural disasters in 1439.
 First, a drought happened in the summer, then, the region was flooded in the autumn.
 These two disasters resulted in a nearly non-existent harvest that year.
 Another major disaster struck on September 30, 1448, when an earthquake hit the region.
 Heavy rainfalls in 1456 resulted in major structural damage to many buildings in the region.
 Serious droughts again afflicted the region in the summer of 1481, and the autumn of 1484.

-Yanli Canal (延利渠) was built in the south of Yan'an Fu in 1496, creating Liu Lake (柳湖).

-An insect plague destroyed much of the region's crops in October 1497.

-The Yongji Bridge (永济桥) was built outside of the eastern gate of the central city in Yan'an Fu in 1503.
-Yongji Bridge reached a height of 2.18 m, and spanned across a distance of 3.11 m.

-On October 17, 1505, Yan'an Fu was hit by two separate earthquakes on the same day.

-Chinese poet Li Panlong, one of the Latter Seven Masters, wrote a poem about the city in 1570 titled "Yanzhou City" (延州城 (Yánzhōu Chéng)).

 Severe famine afflicted the region in 1629, and again in 1632.

 Chinese peasant rebel leader Li Zicheng occupied Yan'an Fu in November 1643, as part of his short-lived Shun dynasty.
 Li renamed Yan'an Fu to Tianbao Fu (天保府).